Apply for Grant Funding

-Cycle 1 February 8, 2019 - Culturally Enriched Communities
+- Cycle 1: February 8, 2021 - Culturally Enriched Communities Grantees

 In other Travelers locations, we support employee-driven initiatives that provide our colleagues an opportunity to support their local communities through volunteerism.
-For that reason, we work with our employees to identify key organizations in their communities and do not accept unsolicited applications outside of Connecticut and Minnesota.
+For that reason, we work with our employees to identify key organizations in their communities and do not accept unsolicited applications outside of Hartford, Connecticut, and St. Paul, Minnesota.

 Grant Reporting Requirements

 Grantees will be prompted to give information on their previous year's grant when applying for additional funding via the online pre-application form.
 Typically grant reporting takes place approximately nine months after the grant approval date to allow for the appropriate time to consider your new request.
 Please be prepared to answer the following grant report questions from your previous year's grant at the time of your new pre-application:

 - Briefly outline the original goals and objectives, as stated in your proposal.

 - What progress has the organization made toward the original goals and objectives?
 And if progress wasn't made in certain areas, why?

 - What important measurable outcomes happened as a result of this grant?

 If your organization is not planning to apply for additional funding for the same program/project, but wishes to report on a previous year's grant, please send an email to the Travelers program officer assigned to your grant addressing the aforementioned questions.